Skip to main content

 5. If payment hasn't been made within 14 days, your service will be restricted to limited access.
 This will only allow you the necessary access to: pay the amount outstanding, update your payment details, view past transactions, check online support and raise a Question.
 Once again, an email and SMS message (if you have opted to receive these) is sent to prompt you to make payment.
 A second letter is also sent out if you're a 24 Talk customer, reminding you of the missed payment.
 Plusnet customers will receive their first letter in relation to the failed payment.

-6. If your account reaches day 33 of the failed payment process, you will be sent a letter to notify you of the potential closure of your account.
-The letter will include the outstanding balance on the account as well as any early termination charges as set out in the Price Guide.
+6. If your account reaches day 33 of the failed payment process, you will be sent an email to notify you of the potential closure of your account.
+The email will include the outstanding balance on the account.

-7. Your account will be cancelled, and the outstanding balance sent to an external debt collection agency if payment is not made 16 days after the "day 33 letter" has been produced (49-56 days following the original invoice date).
+7. Your account will be cancelled, and the outstanding balance sent to an external debt collection agency if payment is not made 16 days after the "day 33 email" has been produced (49-56 days following the original invoice date).
+This will include any applicable early termination fees.
 At this point, an extra charge can be added on to the outstanding amount, to cover the cost incurred.

 8. If you wish to continue to have an active service after your account has been cancelled due to failed payment, you will need to create a brand new account and also pay all outstanding fees from the previous account.